 - Average burger meal in a restaurant – $13

 - Fresh seafood (lobster/crab etc) dinner $30 – $50

 - Car Hire for 3 days to drive from Miami to Key West – $189

 - Fuel for the round trip drive – $18.60 (AMAZING!!!!!!)

 Free Things To Do in Key West

-Like everywhere though, it IS possible to find free things to do in Key West.
+Like everywhere though, it IS possible to find free things to do in Key West in December.
 Some of my favourites include:

 - Shark feeding at the Ibis Bay Resort.
 Yup, I got to feed a nurse shark!
 I’d imagine anyone could rock up and do this as it’s kinda attached to ‘The Stoned Crab’ restaurant.
 Shark feeding is at 1pm and 5pm.

 - Mile Marker 0